XunHu94/MsBMW/README.md

 # MsBMW
-A geostatistical seismic inversion technique based on the multi-scale blocking Markov chain Monte Carlo (MsBMcMC) algorithm.
+A geostatistical seismic inversion technique based on the multi-scale blocking moving window (MsBMW) algorithm.

 ## Licenses
 All material is made available under MIT license.
 You can use, redistribute, and adapt the material for non-commercial purposes, as long as you give appropriate credit by citing our paper and indicating any changes that you've made.